joe-butler-23/todoist-mcp-server-extended/doc/Howto - Setting up Claude Todoist MCP on Windows.md

 ## Notes

 - Multiple MCPs can be added under the `mcpServers` section - only add new server entries, not the entire JSON structure again
-- Make sure to maintain proper JSON formatting when editing the config file
+- Make sure to maintain proper JSON formatting when manually editing the config file
-- Keep your Todoist API token secure and never share it with others
+- Keep your Todoist API token secure and never share it with others!

 That's it!
 Claude should now be able to interact with your Todoist account.

-***Note: Guide written with the help of Claude***
+***Note: Guide written with the help of Claude :smirk:***